 Positive current to the base of transistor T1 (NPN) allows current flow into the gate via R1 & C1 with the initial value being set by R1.
 The zener diode D1 conducts when its breakdown voltage is reached, thus holding the charge on capacitor C1 (say) 12V, allowing a small continuous gate current to flow from the 15V supply as ideally required.

 Reversal of the control current will turn transistor T2 (PNP) ON, T1 going OFF.
-With T2 ON, the capacitor C1 discharges via T2, removing gate current & turning thyristor OFF.
+With T2 ON, the capacitor C1 discharges via T2, removing the gate current & turning the thyristor OFF.

 Use of Snubber Capacitor C2